vikondr/vikondr/README.md

 **🧑‍💻`Backend Developer`**

 Hi!
 I am a rookie Python developer, looking for new opportunities.
-I have worked on various projects, ranging from Telegram bots to Full-Stack projects.
+I have worked on various projects, ranging from Telegram bots to Full-Stack web-applications.
 ---

 ### 💻 What can I work with?